BGI-Qingdao/SLR-superscaffolder/README.md

 ## <a name=intro>Introduction</a>

-  This is a scaffold assembler pipeline for stLFR reads[1].
+  This is a scaffold assemble pipeline for stLFR reads[1].
-It can use the link-reads information from stLFR reads to assembler contigs into scaffolds.
+It can use the link-reads information from stLFR reads to assemble contigs into scaffolds.

 ## <a name=contents>Table of Contents</a>